Bearwood Primary School

 2.2: How will I be informed / consulted about the ways in which my child is being supported?

-We will have an early discussion with the pupil and their parents/carers when identifying whether they need special educational provision.
-These conversations will ensure that everyone develops a good understanding of the pupil's areas of strength and difficulty.
-We strive to work in partnership with parents as they can provide key information about their child.
-We will make sure that everyone understands the agreed outcomes sought for the child and what the next steps are.
+We will have an early discussion with parents/carers when identifying whether a child needs special educational provision.
+These conversations will ensure that everyone develops a good understanding of the child's strengths and difficulties.
+We strive to work in partnership with parents / carers and we will make sure that everyone understands the agreed outcomes sought for the child and what the next steps are.

 During the school year: